vladmandic/human/README.md

 ### Weights

-Pretrained model weights are includes in `./models`.
+Pretrained model weights are includes in `./models`
+Default configuration uses relative paths to you entry script pointing to `../models`
+If your application resides in a different folder, modify `modelPath` property in configuration of each module

 <hr>